kubernetes-sigs/external-dns/docs/tutorials/kube-ingress-aws.md

 Note that the Service object is of type `ClusterIP`, because we will target [Skipper][4] and do the HTTP routing in Skipper.
 We don't need a Service of type `LoadBalancer` here, since we will be using a shared skipper-ingress for all Ingress.
-Skipper use `hostnetwork` to be able to get traffic from AWS LoadBalancers EC2 network.
+Skipper use `hostNetwork` to be able to get traffic from AWS LoadBalancers EC2 network.
 ALBs or NLBs, will be created based on need and will be shared across all ingress as default.